jmigaleddi/GetCleanDataCourseProject/CodeBook.md

 ## Course Project Codebook: *tidy_data.txt*

-_The below descriptions have been sourced from the original data location, http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

 > The features selected for this
 > database come from the accelerometer
 > and gyroscope 3-axial raw signals